 All Battlegrounds weapons have a certain amount of recoil, that you always have to keep in mind when firing.
 Generally speaking, it’s a good idea to fire in short, sharp bursts when aiming at a mid to long-range target, and saving automatic fire modes for enemies that are in close range to you.

 While you're unlikely to rank well after your first game, hopefully this intro to PUBG will get you nicely on your way to winning that first Chicken Dinner.
-If you're ready for more advanced PUBG tips, check out our guide to clearing buildings in PUBG.
+For more PUBG tips check out our PUBG - How to Clear Buildings and Loot Them Safely guide, PUBG Beginner’s Guide - Battlegrounds Essential Tips, PUBG Weapon Stats Guide - Best Weapons and Loadouts, PUBG Vehicle Spawn Locations - Cars, Boats, Buggies, Motorbikes - How to Refuel a Vehicle, and PUBG Loot and Weapon Drop Locations.

 This article may contain links to online retail stores.
 If you click on one and buy the product we may receive a small commission.
 For more information, go here.